Tbuggee/TBuggee/README.md

 Contribute to open-source software,
 Earn a software engineering internship,
-Strengthen problem-solving skills through coding challenges, Continue expanding my knowledge of computer science fundamentals
+Strengthen problem-solving skills through coding challenges, Continue expanding my knowledge of computer science fundamentals.

 Feel free to connect with me or follow my journey as I grow as a developer.